learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - There is now a list of commonly used searches to simplify the user selection process
 - Printables that use the user search controller now have default settings
 - Improved the performance of searching for users (hotfixed to Stable Release 13)
+- Added options to search by students/teachers that have enrolled in/attended/taught for previous programs
+- Fixed some combination lists

 Program records
 ~~~~~~~~~~~~~~~